The data model does not require any PII (such as phone or email).

 - Entity: a user or other identity that needs verification.
 An Entity can contain multiple Factors.

 - Factor: a verification method, which involves an exchange of secrets via a communication channel.
 For factor_type push, which is based on public-key cryptography, the Factor contains the public key of the private-public keypair generated by a registered device along with its metadata.
 A Factor contains multiple Challenges.

 - Challenge: a single verification attempt of an Entity using a Factor.
 A single Factor has multiple Challenges.

 - Access Token: an authentication token that a client app (e.g. Android app) uses to authenticate its request to the Verify Push API when creating (i.e., enrolling or registering) an Entity and/or Factor.

 - Webhook: a config that specifies that Verify Push notifies your app backend of an event.

 Watch this demo to see how the data model is used to register a user/device and verify a user.
-The demo uses a Sample App and Sample Backend.
-These samples are like transparent versions of a real mobile app and app backend integrated with Verify Push, but they fully expose the API calls that are being made and the data exchange behind the scenes.
+The demo uses the Android Sample App and Sample Backend.
+These samples are like transparent versions of a real mobile app and app backend integrated with Verify Push, but they expose the API calls that are being made and the data exchange behind the scenes.

 - Register user and device